-Figure 2: Evolution of the efficiency (total time per query) of the two systems from the beginning of the workload (smoothed by averaging over a moving window of size 20)
+Fig. 1.
+Evolution of the efficiency (total time per query) of the two systems from the beginning of the workload (smoothed by averaging over a moving window of size 20)

-5.3 Efficiency
+6.3 Efficiency

-Figure 2 shows the total cost of processing TPC-C queries for online index turning of COREIL and WFIT.
+Figure 1 shows the total cost of processing TPC-C queries for online index tuning of COREIL and WFIT.
 Total cost consists of the overhead of corresponding tuning algorithm, cost of configuration change and that of query execution.
 Results show that, after convergence, COREIL has lower processing cost most of the time.
 But COREIL converges slower than WFIT, which is expected since it does not rely on the what-if optimizer to guide the index creations.
 With respect to the whole execution set, the average processing cost of COREIL (451 ms) is competitive to that of WFIT (452 ms).
 However, if we calculate the average processing cost of the 500^{th} query forwards, the average performance of COREIL (357 ms) outperforms that of WFIT (423 ms).
-To obtain further insight from these data, we study the distribution of the processing time per query, as shown in Figure 3.
+To obtain further insight from these data, we study the distribution of the processing time per query, as shown in Figure 2.
 As can be seen, although COREIL exhibits larger variance in the processing cost, its median is significantly lower that that of WFIT.
 All these results confirms that COREIL has better efficiency than WFIT under a long term execution.

-Figures 4 and 5 show analysis of the overhead of corresponding tuning algorithm and cost of configuration change respectively.
-By comparing Figure 2 with Figure 4, we can see that the overhead of the tuning algorithm dominates the total cost and the overhead of COREIL is significantly lower than that of WFIT.
-In addition, WFIT tends to make costlier configuration changes than COREIL, which is reflected in a higher time for configuration change.
-This would be discussed further in the micro-analysis.
-Note that both methods converge rather quickly and no configuration change happens beyond the 700th query.
+Figures 3 and 4 show analysis of the overhead of corresponding tuning algorithm and cost of configuration change respectively.
+By comparing Figure 1 with Figure 3, we can see that the overhead of the tuning algorithm dominates the total cost and the overhead of COREIL is significantly lower than that of WFIT.
+In addition, WFIT tends to make costlier configuration changes than

-Figure 3: Box chart of the efficiency (total time per query) of the two systems.
+Fig. 2.
+Box chart of the efficiency (total time per query) of the two systems.
 We show in both cases the 9th and 91th percentiles (whiskers), first and third quartiles (box) and median (horizontal rule).